Sumadhura Panorama Phase 2 Master Plan

 • Plots near the main entrance are convenient but noisier.
 Plots deeper inside the layout are quieter but mean a longer drive to the gate.

-The plot sizes here — 30x40, 30x50, 40x50, and 40x60 — give you real architectural flexibility.
-A 30x40 (1,200 sq ft) can comfortably hold a two-storey, three-bedroom house with a small garden.
-A 40x60 (2,400 sq ft) gives you room for a detached home with a proper courtyard, covered parking, and setbacks on all sides.
+The plot sizes here - 30x40, 30x50, 40x50, and 40x60 - give you real architectural flexibility.
+A 30x40 plot can hold a two-storey, three-bedroom house with a small garden, while a 40x60 plot gives room for a detached home with a courtyard, covered parking, and setbacks on all sides.

 Infrastructure Below the Surface